leandroccdev/hacker101-cft/README.md

 #### CFT ID

-The CFT-ID is the hash at test url. i.e. `https://[CFT-ID].ctf.hacker101.com/login`
+The CFT-ID is the hash of the test url. i.e. `https://[CFT-ID].ctf.hacker101.com/login`